By Simon K. Turibamwe

 King Ndahura II Kashagama, who recently received a certificate of appreciation and a medal for his contribution towards the promotion of Pan-Africanism, has also been telling the Basongora to imitate their ancestors and treat all Africans as one family.
 The Basongora believe that they are the ones who mothered Africans and therefore all Africans are equal and that no one should be discriminated against on race or tribe but they are Africans.

 Busongora is the only Kingdom in East and West Africa where people have more powers than the king.
 To avoid dictation by the King and prime Minister, both the king and prime minister are chosen by the people in an open election.

 The Busongora Kingdom constitution gives powers to the council of accession (elders’ council) to choose who should be the king or prime minister.
 The same council also has got powers to dethrone, remove or punish or force a king to resign if proven guilty of nonperformance.
 The council of accession is the Alfa and Omega arm in running the Kingdom affairs.

-Simon Kagame, the Minister in charge constitutional affairs revealed that the constitution doesn’t stop at taming powers of the top leadership but also locks out people who drink alcohol from being nominated or appointed Kings.
-He adds that this constitution was designed to avoid future problems in the kingdom where individuals would impose themselves on people to claim being rightful kings.
+Simon Kagame, the Minister in charge of constitutional affairs revealed that the constitution doesn’t stop at taming the powers of the top leadership but also locks out people who drink alcohol from being nominated or appointed Kings.
+He adds that this constitution was designed to avoid future problems in the kingdom where individuals would impose themselves on people to claim to be rightful kings.

 “Where the King or any leader has the final word can use his powers to give wrong or misleading instructions to the subject and destroy the Kingdom,” Kibwiizi said.